 | Max stay per visit | 6 months (180 days) |

-You'd think parents' documents matter more.
-They don't.
+Two stacks: theirs and yours.
 Your pay stubs and bank statements speak just as loud as their property papers.
+And one document most people forget — the invitation letter.

 Parent's Documents